15-Minute Garlic Butter Shrimp

-- Rice- white, brown, cauliflower, you name it
+- Rice: white, brown, cauliflower, you name it

-- Roasted asparagus
+- Roasted asparagus or green beans

 Whatever you choose, the lemony garlic butter sauce will be the perfect touch for a light drizzle on top.
 And some crusty bread to sop up a little more sauce never hurts!

-- 1 tablespoon extra-virgin olive oil
+- 1 tablespoon olive oil

-- 6-8 garlic cloves - minced
+- 6-8 garlic cloves minced

 - 1/2 teaspoon red pepper flakes

-- 1 pound shrimp - peeled and deveined
+- 1 pound shrimp peeled and deveined

 - 1/2 teaspoon kosher salt

-- a few turns of freshly-ground black pepper
+- 8-10 cranks freshly-ground black pepper

-- 5 tablespoons unsalted butter - cut into small cubes
+- 5 tablespoons unsalted butter cut into small cubes

-- 3 tablespoons fresh lemon juice
+- 3 tablespoons fresh lemon juice from 1 large lemon

-- 2 tablespoons chopped flat-leaf parsley - divided
+- 2 tablespoons chopped flat-leaf parsley

 - Warm oil in a large skillet over medium-high heat.
 Add garlic and red pepper flakes, and cook for 30-60 seconds, just until fragrant.

 - Add butter cubes, lemon juice, and 1 tablespoon parsley.
-(Sometimes I add a splash of white wine here, as well.)
-Cook for 2-3 minutes more, until the butter is melted and the shrimp is opaque and cooked through.
+Cook 2-3 minutes more, until the butter is melted and the shrimp is opaque and cooked through.
 Remove pan from the heat.